Are you giving your child or kids a weekly or monthly allowance?

 I think I also might attempt this year to give them a Back to School Allowance on shopping for clothes and books etc. Perhaps next year they won’t be so hard on their stuff.

-I should add, I still pay for their clothing, and their food ( family suppers or if we are traveling, but no junk food) As well as school activities such as golfing or entry fee’s into sporting events.
+I should add, I still pay for their clothing, and their food ( family suppers or if we are travelling, but no junk food) As well as school activities such as golfing or entry fee’s into sporting events.

 My only regret is I didn’t start this sooner!